chazlarson/Plex-Meta-Manager-Wiki/home/guides/scheduling.md

    ![task-scheduler](task-scheduler/04-basic-task-05.png)

-9. Copy the directory [everything up to but not including `runner.cmd` from the "Program/Script" field, and paste it into the "Start in" field.
+9. Copy the directory [everything up to but not including `runner.cmd` from the "Program/Script" field], and paste it into the "Start in" field.
 This is `C:\User\IEUser\Plex-Meta-Manager-1.15.1` in the example below, then select "next".

    ![task-scheduler](task-scheduler/04-basic-task-06.png)